mikaeljan/OpenMapApp/README.md

 Shows a location of volcanoes based on collected data from files (included).

-How to run the programme:
+How to run the app:

 Requires Python version 2.X to be installed.
 If you do not have Python please visit: https://www.python.org/downloads/ and follow the instructions.
 <hr>